Triangulations and Maximal Cross-Ratio Degrees: Maximal Cross-Ratio Degrees

-The function calculation takes a value $n\in\mathbb{N}$ and returns a list of all possible cross-ratio degrees that can occur for cross-ratios using these $n$ markings.
+The function \texttt{calculation} takes a value $n\in\mathbb{N}$ and returns a list of all possible cross-ratio degrees that can occur for cross-ratios using these $n$ markings.
 First, all four element subsets of $[n]$ are determined and put into a set \texttt{set\_of\_four\_sets}.
 In the most efficient way, the next step would be to take all $n-3$ element subsets of \texttt{set\_of\_four\_sets} up to permuting the markings $\{1,...,n\}.$ Until now, we were not able to make use of all these symmetries.
 Instead, a first element \texttt{S1}$=\{1,2,3,4\}$ is fixed and four cases are now distinguished: we take one other set and have four possibilities on how this intersects \texttt{S1}.
 These sets are called \texttt{S2}$=\{1,2,3,n\},$ \texttt{S3}$=\{1,2,n-1,n\},$ \texttt{S4}$=\{1,n-2,n-1,n\}$ and \texttt{S5}$=\{n-3,n-2,n-1,n\}.$ So, the four cases are that we fix \texttt{S1} and one set of \texttt{S2}, \texttt{S3}, \texttt{S4} and \texttt{S5} and now take all $n-5$ element subsets of \texttt{set\_of\_four\_sets} without these two sets.
-For these, their degree is now calculated and all occurring degrees are put into the return value. \end{proof} \begin{remark} As described, this method is not optimal yet and it would be a future project to optimize the algorithm by making use of all symmetries.
+For these, their degree is now calculated and all occurring degrees are put into the return value.
+This is done for $n=9$ and $n=10.$ \end{proof} \begin{remark} As described, this method is not optimal yet and it would be a future project to optimize the algorithm by making use of all symmetries.
 Then it probably would also be possible to calculate further results in a reasonable runtime.
-On a standard laptop the case $n=9$ took nearly 2 hours.
-In comparison, the case $n=8$ takes about 14 seconds and $n=10$ is estimated to take over a month. \end{remark} \begin{remark} In \cite[Theorem 5.3]{GGS20} it is shown that the count of embeddings of so-called Laman graphs in the sphere corresponds to cross-ratio degrees with even $n$.
-There, some examples of high degrees are found there in Table 1.
-Hence, we can extend the known lower bounds from \cite{R24} in the cases of $n=12$ and $n=14,$ and thus also for $n=13.$ These new bounds are marked in purple in table \ref{maxtable}. \end{remark}
+On a standard laptop the case $n=9$ took about 20 minutes and the case $n=10$ took about a week.
+In comparison, the case $n=8$ takes about 4 seconds and $n=11$ is estimated to take over 20 years. \end{remark} \begin{remark} In \cite[Theorem 5.3]{GGS20} it is shown that the count of embeddings of so-called Laman graphs in the sphere corresponds to cross-ratio degrees with even $n$.
+Some examples of high degrees are found in Table 1 of \cite{GGS20}.
+Hence, we can extend the known lower bounds from \cite{R24} in the cases of $n=12$ and $n=14,$ and thus also for $n=13.$ For $n=12,$ this bound is also found to be sharp, see the next Theorem \ref{n12}.
+This number is marked in green and the other new bounds are marked in purple in table \ref{maxtable}. \end{remark}